yurijeon-g/Customer-Segmentation-K-Means-Clustering-Analysis/README.md

 ## Summary of Each Cluster by Spending, Purchases and Income

-Cluster 0: This cluster tends to spend the least in the median amount ($58) and has the lowest median income ($31.16k).
+**Cluster 0:** This cluster tends to spend the least in the median amount ($58) and has the lowest median income ($31.16k).
 It also has the lowest median number of purchases and average order value.

-Cluster 1: This cluster follows Cluster 2 in terms of spending the second most and earning the second most.
+**Cluster 1:** This cluster follows Cluster 2 in terms of spending the second most and earning the second most.
 This also makes Cluster 1 a very valuable customer group to target.
 Cluster 1 has the same median number of purchases as Cluster 2.

-Cluster 2: This cluster has the highest median income ($72.94k) and highest median spending ($1240) among all the clusters, making this a very valuable customer group to target.
+**Cluster 2**: This cluster has the highest median income ($72.94k) and highest median spending ($1240) among all the clusters, making this a very valuable customer group to target.
 Cluster 2, despite having the same median number of purchases as Cluster 1, has a higher median average order value of each purchase unit.

-Cluster 3: This cluster is solidly in the middle in terms of income and spending at $58.84k and $604, respectively, thus also deserves some attention when it comes to targeting the cluster.
+**Cluster 3:** This cluster is solidly in the middle in terms of income and spending at $58.84k and $604, respectively, thus also deserves some attention when it comes to targeting the cluster.
 It ranks in the middle in terms of median number of purchases and average order value.

-Cluster 4: This cluster is second to Cluster 0 in terms of spending the second least and earning the second least.
+**Cluster 4:** This cluster is second to Cluster 0 in terms of spending the second least and earning the second least.
 It also has the second lowest median number of purchases and average order value.

 ## Insights and Recommendations by Cluster Group